How Have Things Changed Around the World?

 For issues regarding shipments from and to the UK, some PSL Alliance members have experienced significant issues, and this has led to products packaged with dry ice perishing.
 They are working hard with their courier services to resolve this.
 Judging from replies from our PSL Alliance members, it appears that those who maintain a close relationship with their courier service and follow up with them on the latest updates experience fewer delays.
 It is worth noting that some courier services may be busy and experience instability during certain times.
 Therefore, we advise checking with alternative courier services if that is the case to see if they are operating more smoothly.

 Generally, we have seen that companies that rely on direct sales, with no help from distributors, have more trouble keeping up with the changes happening at the UK border.
-For UK-based suppliers, we have observed that the ones that have strong partnerships with reliable EU distributors in each of the different EU countries generally experience less issues, since these distributors will alert them to any new changes and notify them of any new requirement.
+For UK-based suppliers, we have observed that the ones that have strong partnerships with reliable EU distributors in each of the different EU countries generally experience fewer issues, since these distributors will alert them to any new changes and notify them of any new requirement.
 For EU-based suppliers shipping to the UK, a strong relationship with a reliable UK-based distributor also helps them navigate this confusing transition.

 If you are a UK supplier who needs reliable EU distributors or an EU supplier who needs a reliable UK distributor, please check our list of recommended distributors and we can help you establish a successful connection that offers you more peace of mind when it comes to Brexit-related issues.